-Baking the tofu gives this vegan update of the classic chicken salad great flavor and chewy texture.
+Baking the tofu gives this vegan chicken salad great flavor and a chewy texture.
 Make it with my low-fat mayo!

 It’s chicken salad the way my mom used to make it–but with no chicken, mayo, or hard-boiled eggs.
 So maybe it’s not exactly my mom’s chicken salad, but it’s close enough to satisfy my craving for something savory and crunchy to put between two slices of bread.

 There are a lot of vegan chicken salad recipes on the internet, and while I’m sure they’re great, none of them approach the 50’s-style simplicity of my mother’s chicken salad, seasoned mostly with sweet relish and copious amounts of mayonnaise.